 For students who are curious about the real world outside the classroom, Geography offers students the opportunity to make sense of the amazing world they live in.
 From the impact of tropical storms and the causes of climate change to the importance of the tropical rainforests to the growth of the global mega cities, GCSE Geography explores the planet by increasing knowledge and understanding of the diverse contemporary issues facing both the physical and human environment.
 The course contains cutting-edge study content, brought to life by engaging enquiry questions and a development of rigorous geographical knowledge.
 There is the opportunity to examine in-depth contemporary case studies across a range of scales, while developing the study of the geography of the UK in the 21st century.
 Through a variety of activities including map skills, GIS, case study analysis, problem-solving, debate and hands-on fieldwork - it is never dull!

 Geography is the great adventure with a noble purpose, leading to a wide number of career paths.
-These include: environmental consultancy, planning and chartered surveying, land and marine management, ecological conservation, sustainability and development.
-Geographers also build up a large bank of transferable skills, which make them highly employable in a large number of other sectors.
-These include: medicine, information technology, law, management, research, marketing, finance and business, industry and manufacturing.
-GCSE Geography is also a very important step in taking the popular A Level Geography course, with many students going on to study Geography at University.
+These include environmental consultancy, planning and chartered surveying, land and marine management, ecological conservation, sustainability and development.
+Geographers also build up a large bank of transferable skills, which make them highly employable in many other sectors not directly related to Geography, such as medicine, information technology, law, management, research, marketing, finance and business, industry and manufacturing.
+GCSE Geography is also a very important step in taking the very popular A Level Geography course, with many students going on to study Geography at University.

 Unit 1: Living with the physical environment

 Section A: Urban issues and challenges